EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 Technical details
 ~~~~~~~~~~~~~~~~~

+Most of the selection (ie "pick") stage of the pipeline relies on the implementation of the objects in the :ref:`loci submodule <sub-loci>`.
+In particular, the library defines an abstract class, "Abstractlocus", which requires all its children to implement a version of the "is_intersecting" method.
+Each implementation of the method is specific to the stage.
+So the *superlocus* class will require in the "is_intersecting" method only overlap between the transcripts, optionally with a flanking and optionally restricting the groups to transcripts that share the same strand.
+The *sublocus* class will implement a different algorithm, and so on.
+The scoring is effectuated by first asking to recalculate the metrics (.calculate_metrics) and subsequently
+to calculate the scores (.calculate_scores).
+Mikado will try to cache and avoid recalculation of metrics and scores as much as possible, to make the program faster.

 Metrics are an extension of the ``property`` construct in Python3.
 Compared to normal properties, they are distinguished only by the optional ``category`` attribute, whose function is only descriptive.
 The main reason to subclass ``property`` is to allow Mikado to be self-aware of which properties will be used for scoring transcripts, and which will not.
 So, for example, in the following snippet from the :ref:`Transcript class definition <transcript-class>`: